unsplash-image-rQGGpxzrdeM.jpg

 The ‘How’

-We will gather at 5.30 PM at Harbor HNL for worship and Holy Communion.
-Afterwards we will share in a feast with a time of toasts / roasts.
+We will gather at 5.30 PM at Aiea Heights Church for worship and Holy Communion.
+Afterwards we will share in a feast with games and activities.

 unsplash-image-IjaKTePIu60.jpg